SSShogunn/lumina/README.md

-# Lumina
+# 🌟 Lumina

-## Description
+## 📄 Description

-Lumina is a SaaS product equipped with an AI-powered chatbot that seamlessly allows users to interact with PDFs by asking questions.
+Lumina is a cutting-edge SaaS product equipped with an AI-powered chatbot that allows users to seamlessly interact with PDFs by asking questions.
 The intelligent bot provides relevant, insightful answers, enhancing user experience and productivity.

-## Features
+## ✨ Features

-- **AI-Powered Chatbot**: Seamlessly interact with PDFs by asking questions and receive relevant, insightful answers from the intelligent bot.
+- 🤖 **AI-Powered Chatbot**: Seamlessly interact with PDFs by asking questions and receive relevant, insightful answers from the intelligent bot.
-- **Secure User Profile Storage**: Leveraged PlanetScale MySQL and Prisma to ensure secure user profile storage.
+- 🔒 **Secure User Profile Storage**: Leveraged PlanetScale MySQL and Prisma to ensure secure user profile storage.
-- **Enhanced Data Safety**: Implemented the use of TRPC to enhance data safety between server and client.
+- 🛡️ **Enhanced Data Safety**: Implemented the use of TRPC to enhance data safety between server and client.
-- **Optimized Functionalities**: Utilized Pinecone and Langchain to optimize vector database and language model functionalities.
+- 🚀 **Optimized Functionalities**: Utilized Pinecone and Langchain to optimize vector database and language model functionalities.
-- **Authentication and Payments**: Integrated KindeAuth for authentication and Stripe for secure payments.
+- 🔐 **Authentication and Payments**: Integrated KindeAuth for authentication and Stripe for secure payments.

-## Tech Stack
+## 🛠️ Tech Stack

 - **Frontend**: Next.js, React, Tailwind CSS, shadcn
 - **Backend**: TRPC, PlanetScale MySQL, Prisma